Domain Names / Hosting FAQs

-For this business plan they needed a company name.
-Since their ethos revolved around fast, aggressive, cutting edge tech they decided that a good representative animal was the Barracuda.
-But that was too simple, not memorable enough, and would be hard to get a good domain.
-So they decided it could be shortened to Cuda but that had its own problems.
+For this business plan, they needed a company name.
+Since their ethos revolved around fast, aggressive, cutting edge tech, they decided that a good representative animal was the Barracuda.
+But that was too simple, not memorable enough, and it would be hard to get a good domain.
+So they decided it could be shortened to Cuda, but that had its own problems.
 Pairing it with a color seemed memorable and a good call.
-OrangeCuda, TealCuda, BlueCuda, many combinations were tried and then we hit Lime and loved it.
-This naming and design process shockingly only took about 15 minutes and we ended up with this first logo...
+OrangeCuda, TealCuda, BlueCuda, many combinations were tried, and then we hit Lime and loved it.
+This naming and design process shockingly only took about 15 minutes, and we ended up with this first logo...

 Glossary of Web Acronyms & Terms